-And I want you think back to my first lecture where I really talked a lot about how unifying the concepts were that stemmed from the ideas of Gilbert Newton Lewis, because we talked about acid-base, donor-acceptor, electrophile and neucleophile, and oxidant-reductant all as parallel concepts with the related theme there being what is going on with the electrons in the system.
+And I want you think back to my first lecture, where I really talked a lot about how unifying the concepts were that stemmed from the ideas of Gilbert Newton Lewis, because we talked about acid-base, donor-acceptor, electrophile-neucleophile, and oxidant-reductant all as parallel concepts, with the related theme there being what is going on with the electrons in the system.

-And so, down here in equation one, we see that CO2 is undergoing reduction by four electrons.
+And so, down here in equation one, we see that CO two is undergoing reduction by four electrons.

 This is a four electron process.

-And down here, in equation two, what we are seeing is that this magnesium metal is ultimately serving as a source of four electrons in that process to each magnesium going to magnesium2+.
+And down here, in equation two, what we are seeing is that this magnesium metal is ultimately serving as a source of four electrons in that process, each magnesium going to magnesium two plus.

 We can measure it when the reaction is not allowed to proceed to a significant extent.

-And the reason for that latter caveat is that when you put into communication two sequestered cells that are each poised one to under a reduction and one to undergo an oxidation then if you put them into contact and let that reaction start to proceed, you can see that that reaction would proceed until such time as equilibrium is reached.
+And the reason for that latter caveat is that when you put into communication two sequestered cells that are each poised, one to undergo a reduction and one to undergo an oxidation, then if you put them into contact and let that reaction start to proceed, you can see that that reaction would proceed until such time as equilibrium is reached.

 This permits ion movement.